-Before the weekly training begins, LJTs will attend a two-day Collaborative Learning Orientation Boot Camp on Saturday and Sunday before the Autumn Quarter starts.
+Before the weekly training begins, LJTs will attend a two-day Collaborative Learning Orientation Boot Camp on Saturday and Sunday prior to the start of the Autumn Quarter.
 This orientation will introduce the underlying theoretical foundation of collaborative learning, including constructivist learning theory, Bloom's taxonomy, and cognitive load theory.
-Additionally, the orientation will cover the specifics of the Math department tutorial program and the role of a Graduate Teaching Assistant or Lead Junior Tutor within this framework, ensuring participants are well-prepared and confident in their responsibilities.
+Furthermore, the orientation will cover the specifics of the Math department tutorial program and the roles of a Graduate Teaching Assistant or Lead Junior Tutor within this framework, ensuring participants are well-prepared and confident in their responsibilities.